 - Suitable for: Tablet professionals and business users

-The current iPad Pro (from the model year 2021) comes in two display sizes.
-With 11 inches screen diagonal and with 12.9 inches.
-Sheer size aside, there are a few points where the 12.9-inch model comes out on top.
+The current iPad Pro (from model year 2022) is available in two display sizes.
+With an 11-inch screen diagonal and with 12.9 inches.
+Apart from the sheer size, there are a few points where the 12.9-inch model has the edge.

 In addition, both iPad Pro tablets offer an advantage over their brethren in the base, mini and Air segments.
 Thanks to ProMotion technology, the refresh rate is a smooth 120 Hz.
 It is also adaptively reduced for static content or videos.
-This can save a lot of battery in the long run.
+In the long run, this can save a lot of battery.

-The USB-C port also supports Thunderbolt 4 and thus data rates of up to 40 Gbps.
-Thus, it is four times faster than the port of the Air model, which looks the same at first glance.
+The USB-C port of the Apple iPad Pro also supports Thunderbolt 3 and thus data rates of up to 40 Gbps.
+This makes it four times faster than the Air model’s port, which looks the same at first glance.
 This makes the current Pro models in the iPad test an absolute all-rounder that even video editing professionals or professional photographers will get their money’s worth with.

 Of course, the iPad Pro models are compatible with all accessories like the 2nd generation Apple Pencil or the Magic Keyboard.
-The tablets are also exclusively unlocked via Face ID, i.e. three-dimensional facial recognition, which works faster and more reliably in practice than the touch counterpart.
+The tablets are also exclusively unlocked via Face ID, i.e. three-dimensional facial recognition, which works faster and more reliably than the touch counterpart in practice.

-Those who also need more storage space should (or must) also reach for the iPad Pro.
+If you also need more storage space, you should (or must) go for the iPad Pro.
 Up to 2 TB of internal storage is available here.
 Moreover, the configurations start at 128 GB.
-Even the basic features offer twice the storage space compared to all other iPad models.
+Even the basic features offer twice as much storage space compared to all other iPad models.

 iPad test: Strike now or wait with the purchase?